 TDT's dancers today are unique artists who play an integral role in the creative process.
 Adept as both soloists and virtuoso ensemble players, they often produce their own work and collaborate with a diverse range of artists and organizations.

 Toronto Dance Theatre performs annually at Toronto’s Harbourfront Centre and at the company’s own Winchester Street Theatre in Cabbagetown, where it shares a home with the affiliated School of Toronto Dance Theatre.
-This special anniversary year features a coast-to-coast national tour, a two-city visit to Colombia and a program of premieres inspired by Christopher House's 1983 masterwork, Glass Houses.
+The 51st season features a Northern Ontario tour, four Toronto programs and the 25th anniversary of Christopher House as Artistic Director.

 TDT's annual Creation Residencies provide free rehearsal space in the Winchester St. Theatre, while the biennial Emerging Voices Project is an intensive creative incubator for emerging choreographers.
 The discussion series Into the Work facilitates an exchange of ideas between artists and audiences, while TDT's Education program provides young people with an immersive experience of contemporary dance.

 TDT’s mission is to make a significant contribution to Canadian dance through the following activities:

 The creation and production of new works, and the revisiting of works from TDT’s repertoire, that engage with fresh and resonant aspects of choreographic expression.